-Germline and somatic genetic changes in breast cancer.

 -Treatment of metastatic breast cancer

 Clinically, Dr. Marcom works as a medical oncologist in the multidisciplinary breast cancer clinic.
 He participates in clinical trials investigating new chemotherapeutic and biologic treatments.
 In addition, he is developing a new high risk, familial cancer clinic.
 This clinic will see patients and families thought to be at high risk of developing malignancies, and will interface with the forming Cancer Genetics Network.
-Patients and families will be counseled about their cancer risk, and identified for studying issues related to cancer genetics: determining penetrance of identified gene mutations, determining factors modifying genetic risk, prevention studies, etc. Finally, he also plans to be involved in clinical evaluation of drugs inhibiting tumor angiogenesis.
+Patients and families will be counseled about their cancer risk, and identified for studying issues related to cancer genetics: determining penetrance of identified gene mutations, determining factors modifying genetic risk, prevention studies, etc. Finally, he also plans to be involved in clinical evaluation of drugs for treating breast cancer.

 Areas of developing expertise include cell cycle alterations in malignancy, breast cancer, and hereditary cancer genetics.